UCF-ML-Research/SIF-VLM-Fingerprint/README.md

 This is the official implementation of the paper [SIF: Semantically In-Distribution Fingerprints for Large Vision-Language Models], which has been accepted to CVPR 2026.

+### TL;DR

+Existing fingerprinting methods for Large Vision-Language Models (LVLMs) rely on semantically abnormal queries or out-of-distribution responses. **SIF** identified that this could be easily exploited by adversaries to evade fingerprint verification.
+To address this, SIF distills text-generation watermark signals into the input image, so the model naturally produces semantically coherent responses that carry a hidden, statistically verifiable watermark — enabling practical and robust copyright verification without modifying model parameters.

 ![Overview of SIF fingerprint](diagram/diagram.png)

 ### Setup